 Medicinal plants for common ailments – from our backyards.In Kerala, the land of Ayurveda, we can find a lot of medicinal plants even in our back yards.
 Surprisingly most of them are effective home remedies too.
 Especially for common ailments like fever, insect bites, stomach upsets, urinary problems etc.Using different herbs, the traditional Ayurvedic practitioners in Kerala prepare ottamooli.
 These are effective one dose medicines, for a number of ailments like jaundice, piles, kidney stones etc.Medicinal plants for common ailments – from our backyards.
-Certainly, I will introduce a few herbs that are very common in tropical regions.
+This is a brief introduction to a few herbs that are very common in tropical regions.

 etc.In addition, the leaves of the plant have healing properties.
 Hence we can apply it on wounds for faster recovery.
 A mixture of honey and a paste made with the plant is a wonderful medicine for cough.